Club Profile

 Burnley

 From a town of 73,000, with a ground that mixes old and new, Burnley was for years a model for a gritty club from a gritty town hanging on in the Premier League.
-And now, after a brief stint in The Championship, they are back!
+But now, they’ve shifted to become more of a Championship regular.

 LOCATION: An hour north by train from Victoria station in Manchester